Netatalk/netatalk-client/README.md

 Apple AirPort and Time Capsule products as well as other AFP enabled NAS devices from various vendors.

 Netatalk Client is an improved fork of [afpfs-ng](https://sourceforge.net/projects/afpfs-ng/).
+It supports most major features of the AFP protocol v2.1 through v3.4, secure authentication, file and directory operations, filesystem extended attributes, and FUSE-based mounting of AFP shares

 ## Usage

 You can use Netatalk Client either to mount an AFP share with FUSE, or interactively with the command-line client.

-The AFP client library can also be used to add AFP support to other applications.
+The shared library *libafpclient* can also be used to add AFP support to other applications.
-For instance, [kio-afp](https://invent.kde.org/dmark/kio-afp) provides a KDE KIO worker for browsing AFP shares in Dolphin and other KDE applications, using the *libafpclient* shared library.
+For instance, [kio-afp](https://invent.kde.org/dmark/kio-afp) which provides a KDE KIO worker for browsing AFP shares in Dolphin and other KDE applications.

 ### FUSE